Using Data to Drive Business Integration

 The simplest way to find the straightest path from your vision A and your outcome--goal B, is to look at your entire organization from an outside-in perspective, emerging from the needs of the market.
 Thanks to the evolution of digital, finance leaders have a new ability to drive revenue within their organizations.
 Real-time data, third-party information providers, and the fintech innovation world give finance departments new areas of leadership.

 But modernization doesn’t mean adopting expensive systems, working extra hours to do a job on top of your job, or taking team members away from their core jobs.
 It doesn’t mean taking risks to run “more like a startup,” either.

 It means making small adjustments to the way you make decisions, in-the-moment.
-Here are three areas where CFOs and other finance leaders can focus, to make low-hanging impacts that will translate into long-term business longevity and P&L sustainability.
+Here are three ways CFOs and other finance leaders can contribute to their company’s data strategy:

 1. Think beyond Customer Experience to Customer Obsession

 In Q1 2017, Dun and Bradstreet commissioned Forrester Consulting to evaluate how enterprises are leveraging data and analytics to drive decisions and strategy.
 One of the focal points in the study is that customer obsession necessitates having a holistic, organization-wide strategy.
 This process means mastering the concept of “data driven” in 7 key areas:

 - Business alignment.
 Ensure that multiple arms within the organization have access to cross-functional information, to make more informed decisions.

 - Metrics and measurement.
 Quantify and capture outcomes that help people within your company make informed decisions, with confidence.